Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: LLMScholarBench

 \para{Factual accuracy} assesses whether recommended individuals correspond to real scientists in a scholarly database $\mathrm{D}$.
 For a valid response $i$, let $U_i$ denote the set of uniquely recommended names.
 We define the set of \emph{factual recommended authors} as

 Factual accuracy is then defined as the proportion of unique recommended names that are factual,

 This metric lies in $[0,1]$, with higher values indicating more verifiable scholars.
-Name matching details in Appendix~\ref{app:sec:gt:name_matching}.
 Beyond author factuality, we evaluate task-specific accuracy by verifying that authors also satisfy the requested \texttt{criteria} in $\mathrm{D}$.
+We detail the name matching procedure in Appendix~\ref{app:sec:gt:name_matching}.

 \para{Connectedness} evaluates whether factual recommended authors form a cohesive scholarly community.
 Let $G = (V,E)$ denote the coauthorship network in $\mathrm{D}$, where nodes represent authors and edges indicate coauthorship relations.
 Given the set of factual recommendations $\hat U_i \subseteq V$, we construct the induced subgraph $\hat G_i = G[\hat U_i]$, retaining only authors in $\hat U_i$ and coauthorship edges between them.
 Let $\{C_1,\dots,C_m\}$ denote the connected components of $\hat G_i$, with component sizes $s_c = |C_c|$.
 We quantify fragmentation using normalized component entropy,